Free improvisation

-Free improvisation or free music is improvised music without any rules beyond the logic or inclination of the musician(s) involved.
-The term can refer to both a technique (employed by any musician in any genre) and as a recognizable genre in its own right.
+Free improvisation (also known as free form music or free music) is improvised music that rejects formal music theory and tonality, instead following the intuition of its performers.
+The term can refer to both a technique—employed by any musician in any genre—and as a recognizable genre of experimental music in its own right.

-Free improvisation, as a genre of music, developed primarily in the U.K. as well as the U.S. and Europe in the mid to late 1960s, largely as an outgrowth of free jazz and modern classical musics.
-Exponents of free improvised music include saxophonists Evan Parker, Anthony Braxton, Peter Brötzmann, and John Zorn, composer Pauline Oliveros, drummer Christian Lillinger, trombonist George E. Lewis, guitarists Derek Bailey, Henry Kaiser and Fred Frith and the improvising groups Spontaneous Music Ensemble, The Music Improvisation Company, Iskra 1903, The Art Ensemble of Chicago and AMM.
+Free improvisation, as a genre of music, developed primarily in the U.K. as well as the U.S. and Europe in the mid to late 1960s, largely as an outgrowth of free jazz and contemporary classical music.
+Exponents of free improvised music include saxophonists Evan Parker, Anthony Braxton, Peter Brötzmann, and John Zorn, composer Pauline Oliveros, trombonist George E. Lewis, guitarists Derek Bailey, Henry Kaiser and Fred Frith, bassists Damon Smith and Jair-Rohm Parker Wells and the improvising groups Spontaneous Music Ensemble and AMM.

 Characteristics

-In an atonal context, free improvisation refers to where the focus shifts from harmony to other dimensions of music: timbre, melodic intervals, rhythm and the spontaneous interaction between musicians.
-Although performers may choose to play in a certain style or key, or at a certain tempo, conventional songs are highly uncommon in free improvisation; more emphasis is generally placed on mood, texture or more simply, on performative gesture than on preset forms of melody, harmony or rhythm.
-These elements are improvised at will, as the music progresses.
+In the context of music theory, free improvisation denotes the shift from a focus on harmony and structure to other dimensions of music, such as timbre, texture, melodic intervals, rhythm and spontaneous musical interactions between performers.
+This can give free improvised music abstract and nondescript qualities.
+Although individual performers may choose to play in a certain style or key, or at certain tempos, conventions such as song structures are highly uncommon; more emphasis is generally placed on the mood of the music, or on performative gestures, than on preset forms of melody, harmony or rhythm.
+These elements are improvised at will as the music progresses, and performers will often intuitively react to each other based on the elements of their performance.

-John Eyles notes that guitarist Derek Bailey has been quoted as saying that free improvisation is "playing without memory".

-In his landmark book Improvisation, Bailey writes, "The lack of precision over its [free improv's] naming is, if anything, increased when we come to the thing itself.
-Diversity is its most consistent characteristic.
-It has no stylistic or idiomatic commitment.
+English guitarist Derek Bailey described free improvisation as "playing without memory".
+In his book Improvisation, Bailey wrote that free improvisation "has no stylistic or idiomatic commitment.
 It has no prescribed idiomatic sound.
 The characteristics of freely improvised music are established only by the sonic musical identity of the person or persons playing it."

-Free music performers, coming from a disparate variety of backgrounds, often engage musically with other genres.
-For example, acclaimed soundtrack composer Ennio Morricone was a member of the free improvisation group Nuova Consonanza.
+Free music performers from disparate backgrounds often engage musically with other genres.
+For example, Italian composer Ennio Morricone was a member of the free improvisation group Nuova Consonanza.
 Anthony Braxton has written opera, and John Zorn has written acclaimed orchestral pieces.

-As it has influenced and been influenced by other areas of exploration, aspects of modern classical music (extended techniques), noise rock (aggressive confrontation and dissonance), IDM (computer manipulation and digital synthesis), minimalism and electroacoustic music can now be heard in free improvisation.

 History

 Though there are many important precedents and developments, free improvisation developed gradually, making it difficult to pinpoint a single moment when the style was born.
 Free improvisation primarily descends from the Indeterminacy movement and free jazz.
-British musical trio, Joseph Holbrooke, consisting of guitarist Derek Bailey, drummer Tony Oxley, and bassist Gavin Bryars are considered to be one of the earliest and most influential artists in the genre.